tarantool/doc/doc/how-to/db/crud.rst

     - - [1, 'Roxette', 1986]
     ...

-    -- Delete by a partial key: error -- tarantool> bands.index.band_year:delete('Roxette')
+    -- Try to delete a tuple by a partial key -- tarantool> bands.index.band_year:delete('Roxette')
     ---
     - error: Invalid key part count in an exact match (expected 2, got 1) ...

-    -- Delete by a full key: ok -- tarantool> bands.index.band_year:delete{'Roxette', 1986}
+    -- Delete a tuple by a full key -- tarantool> bands.index.band_year:delete{'Roxette', 1986}
     ---
     - [1, 'Roxette', 1986]